AdrianFernandez32/FindYourQuest/README.md

 -- Don't know where to go
 -- Don't know good places to visit
--- Don't know how to adjust my budget
+-- Don't know how the best rated places around me
+-- Don't have time for creating an itinerary

 ## User roles